JeffersonLab/jaws-libj/README.md

 ## API
 [Javadocs](https://jeffersonlab.github.io/jaws-libj)

+## Configure
+Each client class requires a Java Properties object in the constructor to indicate configuration.
+The expected properties match those in the [kakfa-common](https://github.com/JeffersonLab/kafka-common#configure) lib.

 ## Build
 This project is built with [Java 17](https://adoptium.net/) (compiled to Java 11 bytecode), and uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source: